sampsyo/home/_drafts/flattening.md

    Flattened `Expr`s are packed together in a contiguous region of memory, which is good for [spatial locality][sploc].
    Your data caches will work better because `Expr`s are more likely to share a cache line, and even simple [prefetchers][prefetch] will do a better job of predicting which `Expr`s to load before you need them.
-   A sufficiently smart memory allocator *might* achieve the same thing, especially if you allocate the whole AST up front and never add to it, but using a dense array removes all uncertainty.
+   [A sufficiently smart memory allocator might achieve the same thing][custom-alloc], especially if you allocate the whole AST up front and never add to it, but using a dense array removes all uncertainty.
 2. **Smaller references.**
    Normal data structures use pointers for references; on modern architectures, those are always 64 bits.
    After flattening, you can use smaller integers---if you're pretty sure you'll never need more than 4,294,967,295 AST nodes,